Used Car Purchases: What to do When Your Car Does Not Work Properly

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial purposes only.)

-16 C.F.R. § 433.
+5. 16 C.F.R. § 433.
 Your loan papers should say the following, in bold face type: "Any holder of this consumer credit contract is subject to all claims and defenses which the debtor could assert against the seller of good or services obtained pursuant hereto or with the proceeds hereof.
 Recovery hereunder by the debtor shall not exceed amounts paid by the debtor hereunder."
-Under state law, this provision is part of your loan agreement whether or not it is in the written agreement.
+Under state law, this provision is part of your loan agreement even if it is not in the written agreement.
 RCW 62A.9A-403(d) and 62A.9A-404.
 See also RCW 63.14.020 and RCW 63.14.150.